-Conditions in the Subbasin over the last year improved from the recent drought conditions; however, they continued to result in reduced surface water supply from the Klamath Project.
+Conditions in the Subbasin over the last year improved from the recent drought conditions experienced during WY 2020 through WY 2022; however, they continued to result in reduced surface water supply from the Klamath Project.
 The lack of surface water has impacted groundwater conditions.